Louise Dean (author)

 Louise Dean is an English author.
-Her novels won the Betty Trask Award and Le Prince Maurice Prize, and were longlisted for the Guardian First Book Award, the International Dublin Literary Award, and The Booker Prize.
-Short stories of hers have appeared in Granta Magazine.
+Her novels won the Betty Trask Award and Le Prince Maurice Prize, and were longlisted for the Guardian First Book Award, the International Dublin Literary Award, and the Booker Prize.
+Short stories of hers have appeared in Granta.
 She was a finalist in the 2021 Costa Book Awards.
 She founded and directs a worldwide creative writing school, The Novelry.
 The Nobel Prizewinner J. M. Coetzee is among many authors to acclaim her writing.

 Education

-Louise Dean went from Cranbrook School to Cambridge University, where she graduated with a degree in history from Downing College.
+Dean went from Cranbrook School to Cambridge University, where she graduated with a degree in history from Downing College.
 She served as the Downing College May Ball President in 1991.